pot still (Hampden, Foursquare), coffey column still (Foursquare)

 Alcohol by volume:

-It is therefore customary that white rum matures shortly or not at all.
-The resulting distillate has an aggressive, intensely alcoholic profile that almost dulls the flavor notes.
-It has been assumed that such rum goes well in drinks and cocktails, which is close to the common division into sipping and mixing categories.
-This division is not accurate, as the rum should retain its integral properties and keep the quality regardless of its intended use.
+It is customary for white rum to undergo short or no maturation at all.
+As a consequence, the distillate exhibits an aggressive, intensely alcoholic profile that almost overwhelms the flavor notes.
+It has been widely accepted that such rum blends well in cocktails, leading to the common categorization of sipping and mixing rums.
+That division is not to my liking, as rum should maintain its integral qualities and standards regardless of its intended use.